Associate MEMBERS

 Email: geoffrey.lassalle@univ-tln.fr

-Body standards and the place of disability in physical activities
+Body Standards and the Role of Disability in Physical Activities

-This work is a continuation of my doctoral research on social transformations in sports practices and the logic of competition.
+This work builds on my doctoral research into the social transformations of sports practices and the dynamics of competition.

 Keywords

-Traditional games, Sport, Disability, Body standards, Social history, Sub-top athletes, Precariousness, Performance, Sports careers
+Traditional games, Sports, Disability, Body standards, Sociohistory, Non-elite athletes, Precariousness, Performance, Sports careers

 Publications